 A Thai person’s relationship with family is perhaps more complex and stronger than the connections a westerner may have to their wider family group, although all family relationships tend to be complicated.
 It is sometimes written that Thais put family ahead of their husband and in many cases that may well be true.
 If you want to continue your relationship I suggest you never give your partner an ultimatum stating “It’s either me or your family” You might not get the response you were expecting or hoping for 🙂

 Just to give you a taste of the strength of family ties.
-Gaun has a (now) 18 year old daughter called Peng.
-When Peng was younger and Gaun was away working in the South of the country for three years and only coming home a couple of times a year, responsibility for looking after Peng passed to Yuan, Gaun’s younger sister and the family here in Si Bun Ruang.
+Gaun has a (now) 20 year old daughter called Peng as regular readers know.
+When Peng was younger and Gaun was working in the South of the country for three years, only coming home a couple of times a year, responsibility for looking after Peng passed to Yuan, Gaun’s younger sister and the family here in Si Bun Rueang.

 Gaun and Peng.
 They are best mates as well as being mum and daughter.

-When I came onto the scene and after a visit to the family home driving back to Chiang Mai, our home base at the time, I asked Gaun whether she was sad to be leaving Peng.
+When I came onto the scene in 2013, driving back to Chiang Mai after a visit to the family from our then base in Chiang Mai, I asked Gaun whether she was sad to be leaving Peng.
 “No” was the answer “Why I be sad?
 Peng with family”.
-This isn’t unusual in any way.
+This attitude of community responsibility for children isn’t unusual in any way.
 There are many, many situations in the village where children are being raised by members of the extended family while their parents are earning an income elsewhere, which surprisingly often involves overseas places like Korea, Malaysia, Japan, Taiwan, some European countries and a few Arab ones.

 In Australia and probably other places there is an increased demand on grandparents to become involved yet again in the raising of children due to the financial pressures on their parents.
 However, this is mostly a part-time after school type of scenario.
 If children were left semi-permanently in their care as they are in Thailand, it would be seen as abandonment and no doubt require counselling in later life!
 Thais seem to have a much broader acceptance of the community aspect raising of children.
 Family and parents are interchangeable concepts.